karmaniverous/smoz/.stan/system/stan.project.md

     `types/registers.d.ts` declarations and do not add app/generated artifacts into template sources.
 Keep the unified templates ESLint config and the template typecheck script working across all templates.
+  - EntityManager type inference (directive): When SMOZ code interacts with
+    @karmaniverous/entity-manager and @karmaniverous/entity-client-dynamodb,
+    types must be inferred without local casts, ad‑hoc type aliases, or “type gymnastics”.
+If inference breaks, treat it as a code smell.
+Investigate and either fix locally by preserving literal config tokens (as const) or raise an interop note under .stan/interop/* with a minimal repro and clear acceptance criteria.
+Do not ship local workarounds for broken inference.
+  - Template extraction policy: Prove functionality and inference in the /app fixture first; extract a minimal, stable template only after the fixture is green.
+Avoid publishing unproven templates.

 - Dev loop and local serving
   - Inline server: prefer tsx; if tsx is missing, instruct users to install it